Harsh19-M/Vendor-Performance-Analysis-Insights/README.md

 - **Verified data quality**: ensured no duplicates, checked for negative values, and reviewed descriptive statistics (`df.describe().T`).
 - **Loaded cleaned table back to PostgreSQL**: created `vendor_sales_summary_clean_addedcols` and stored using `df.to_sql(..., if_exists='replace', index=False)` for downstream EDA, visualization, and dashboarding.

+### **EDA & Research**

+**Data Quality Check:**
+During the Profit Margin analysis, a small number of extreme negative outliers were identified (e.g., values below -20,000%).
+These outliers are most likely caused by returns, manual adjustments, or data entry errors in the source system.
+Since they represent a very small fraction of the total records and do not materially change the overall trends, vendor rankings, or strategic insights, they were retained for transparency and flagged as data anomalies.
+In a real business setting, these entries would be forwarded to the finance/operations team for validation, but they do not affect the conclusions of this analysis.

 ---

 ## Key Insights